Experiment module: Purpose

 Wentian was successfully relocated to the starboard port on 30 September 2022 at 04:44 UTC using the indexing robot arm.

-In addition to this, Wentian houses a small 5 m long robotic arm like the Chinarm as a supplemental to that arm.
-It is used for manipulating extravehicular payloads and their positioning accuracy is 5 times better than the Chinarm.
+In addition to this, Wentian houses a small 5 m long robotic arm that supplements the main robotic arm.
+It is used for manipulating extravehicular payloads and their positioning accuracy is 5 times better than the main arm.
 There are standard adapters (silver squares) on the modules to host the payloads.
 There is also an adapter by which one of these arms can be grappled by the Chinarm it to work a single robotic arm like Orbiter Servicing Arm with Canadarms.

 Mengtian also carries a toolbox equipped with a dexterous robotic arm (similar to the Lyappa arm used on the Mir space station) installed to assist in cargo transfer and payload release, and can be used to deploy external payloads.

 Electrical power is provided by two steerable solar power arrays, which use photovoltaic cells to convert sunlight into electricity.
 Energy is stored to power the station when it passes into the Earth's shadow.
-Resupply ships will replenish fuel for LCM 1 for station-keeping, to counter the effects of atmospheric drag.
+Resupply ships will replenish fuel for experiment module 1 for station-keeping, to counter the effects of atmospheric drag.

-Dimensions

-The length of each module is 17.9 m.
-They are cylindrical with a maximum diameter of 4.2 m and an on-orbit mass of approximately 20,000 kg apiece.